Automated Transverter Band Switching in VHFLOG and KM Rover

 stand-alone radios that don`t get switched.

-usage, from the computer to the station.
-The easiest solution is to use a band decoder,
+from the computer to the station.
+The easiest solution is to use a band decoder

-connected to LPT, that `switches in` the transverter of choice.
-When you change bands
+connected to the computer, that `switches in` the transverter of choice.
+When you

-in VHFLOG (or KM Rover logger), the decoder`s output will also change.
-This type of
+change bands in VHFLOG or KM Rover, the decoder`s output will also change.
+This type

-switching is used by HF operators to automatically switch to the proper antenna when
+of switching is used by HF operators to automatically switch to the proper antenna

-The decoder I used to test the software is the Top Ten Devices band decoder [for a
+The decoder I used to test the software was the original Top Ten Devices band decoder.

 Regardless of the configuration, you need an `auto position` added to your current